biubird/studio_game/README.md

 * Ruby 2.3.3
 * Rspec 3.6

-* Run on the command line with:
+* Run on the command line with: studio_game